jonascj/export-spotify-playlist-py/README.md

 at https://developer.spotify.com/my-applications/.
 Set its redirect url to 'http://localhost' (when registering).

-Set the following environment variables:
+Set the following environment variables (used by spotipy library):

     SPOTIPY_CLIENT_ID=<your-client-id>
     SPOTIPY_CLIENT_SECRET=<your-client-secret>
     SPOTIPY_REDIRECT_URI='http://localhost'`

 For example do this in the terminal where you want to run the script (in Linux, do something similar on Windows):

     export SPOTIPY_CLIENT_ID=<your-client-id>
     export SPOTIPY_CLIENT_SECRET=<your-client-secret>
     export SPOTIPY_REDIRECT_URI=http://localhost